|

 Purchase both and save.

-For best results: Spray on affected areas, let the spray dry, then apply cream. |
+For best results: Spray on affected areas, wait few minutes then apply cream thinly on top. |

 |